Published: Feb 3, 2020Time to read: 7mins Category: Recruitment

 A talent pipeline strategy can enhance talent mobility.
 Understanding the talent already in the organization and identifying who can be called on to fill key gaps is another key advantage.
 Using employee data stored in the HR system can illuminate the talent already in place and their unique skills and strengths.

-Since so many companies are still reactive in their sourcing and recruiting efforts, we recommend going further and applying our 5-step transformation model for your talent pipeline:
+Since so many companies are still reactive in their sourcing and recruiting efforts, we recommend going further and applying our five-step transformation model for your talent pipeline.

 Step 1: Mobile Optimize Your Career Site